Uyirukku Uyiraga: Soundtrack

 The soundtrack was composed by Santha Kumar.
 "Venum Venum", a gaana song written by Manojkumar, is sung by Velmurugan and Chinnaponnu.
 "Enakku Theriyamal" and "Kaaichal" are "romantic melodies".
 The Holi-themed "Jhoom Le", written by Snehan, includes Hindi lyrics, given its Uttaranchal setting.
 A song written by Gana Bala and sung by Sharran and Madhu was planned to be included in the film.
-The song "Enakku Theriyamal" is inspired from Malayalam song "Mazhanilavinte" from Malayalam film Megasandesam.

 Reception

 Anupama Subramanian of Deccan Chronicle wrote, "Vijaya Manojumar is back after a gap wielding megaphone.
 Though he tries to impart a good message, the incoherent screenplay plays the spoilsport.
 While the first half is bland, post interval it picks up momentum."
 Maalai Malar too criticised the first half and said the second half was better, praised the music and Anand Kumar's cinematography, but concluded that the film overall lacked life.